Subscribe to the Moving to Portland Newsletter

 • Oregon Zoo The Zoo celebrated its 100th birthday in 1987.
 Packy put Portland on the map in 1962 when he made international news for being the first elephant born in the Western Hemisphere in over 44 years.

-• Portland Children Museum The mission of Portland Children's Museum is to inspire imagination, creativity and the wonder of learning in children and adults by inviting moments of shared discovery.
+• Portland Children Museum The mission of Portland Children’s Museum is to inspire imagination, creativity, and the wonder of learning in children and adults by inviting moments of shared discovery.
 The Museum is now the sixth oldest children’s museum in the country, and each year the Museum welcomes more than 245,000 children from birth to age ten and their caregivers.

-• Forestry Discovery Center Founded in 1964, the World Forestry Center's mission is to educate and inform people about the world's forests and trees, and their importance to all life, in order to promote a balanced and sustainable future.
+• Forestry Discovery Center Founded in 1964, the World Forestry Center’s mission is to educate and inform people about the world’s forests and trees, and their importance to all life, to promote a balanced and sustainable future.

 • Vietnam Memorial The curved black granite wall lists the names of all Oregon residents who died in Vietnam or who are missing in action.
 The wall also chronicles three years of the conflict and concurrent local events, providing a poignant contrast.